AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

     ImageBuf specified by an ImageSpec.
 The pixels will be iniialized to black/empty if `zero` is True, otherwise the pixel values will remain uninitialized.

+.. py:method:: ImageBuf.reset (data)

+    Reset the ImageBuf to be sized to the dimensions of `data`, which is a NumPy `ndarray` of values indexed as `[y][x][channel]` for normal 2D images, or for 3D volumetric images, as `[z][y][x][channel]`.
+The data will be copied into the ImageBuf's internal storage.
+The NumPy array may be strided for z, y, or x, but must have "contiguous" channel data within each pixel.
+The pixel data type is also deduced from the contents of the `data` array.

+    Note that this Python ImageBuf will contain its own copy of the data, so further changes to the `data` array will not affect the ImageBuf.
+This is different from the C++ ImageBuf constructor from a pointer, which will "wrap" the existing user-provided buffer but not make its own copy.

 .. py:method:: ImageBuf.read(subimage=0, miplevel=0, force=False, convert=oiio.UNKNOWN)